 Visit weather.gov to learn more.

-Get all the details in Thursday's edition, in print or by subscribing to our e-edition.
+Read more in Monday's edition, either in print or by subscribing to our e-edition.

 Today will be mostly cloudy with a high near 87.
 Winds will be from the east-southeast around 5 mph.
 We'll also have a 40 percent chance of showers and thunderstorms.